Parents and other adults are the most important models of proper pedestrian behavior for children.

 Back to top

 Safe Kids Grand Forks, in partnership with local agencies, city government, school districts and private businesses is able to deliver comprehensive pedestrian safety programs throughout our region.
-Additionally, our local Safe Kids coalition benefits from several national and worldwide programs.

 Safe Kids Grand Forks, Grand Forks Public Schools, East Grand Forks Public Schools and the City of East Grand Forks have also been recipients of Safe Routes To School funding over the last eight years.
 SRTS is a federally funded program that focuses on improving pedestrian and bicycle safety around the country to increase the number of children walking/biking to and from school.